Your Staging Server Is a Directory

 rsync .env.staging myserver:/var/www/myapp-staging/.env

-Deploy to staging, test in the browser, then deploy to production.
-Same script, different target.
-The deploy process itself gets tested twice.
+The routine is to deploy to staging, test in the browser, and then deploy to production with the same script pointed at a different target.
+A side benefit is that the deploy process itself gets exercised twice.

-Staging database must never touch production data.
-Use a sanitized copy or seed data.
-If you import a production dump for realistic testing, strip email addresses and passwords first.
-Getting this wrong means staging sends real users a password reset email, or worse.
+The staging database must never touch production data.
+Use a sanitized copy or seed data instead.
+If you do import a production dump for more realistic testing, strip the email addresses and passwords first.
+Get this wrong and staging can send a real user a password reset email, or do something worse than that.

-Set MAIL_DRIVER=log in your staging .env as a safety net.
-Even if application code tries to send email, it writes to a log file instead.
+Setting MAIL_DRIVER=log in the staging .env acts as a safety net: even if the application code tries to send email, it writes to a log file instead.

-Staging on the same box won’t catch problems that only appear on different hardware, a different kernel, or under production load.
-If your server has 4 GB of RAM and production uses 3 GB, staging is competing for the remaining 1 GB.
-For most small PHP applications this doesn’t matter in practice, because the staging deployment sees one user (you) running through a checklist, not hundreds of concurrent requests.
+Staging on the same box won’t catch problems that only show up on different hardware, a different kernel, or under production load.
+If your server has 4 GB of RAM and production already uses 3 GB, staging is competing for the remaining 1 GB.
+For most small PHP applications that doesn’t matter much in practice, because the staging deployment only ever sees one user, you, working through a checklist rather than hundreds of concurrent requests.

-If you eventually outgrow this, you’ll know: staging will start feeling slow, or you’ll hit a bug that only reproduces under load.
-At that point, a second server makes sense.
-Until then, a directory and a vhost give you what matters most: code tested in a server environment before users see it.
+If you do outgrow it, the signs are usually clear: staging starts feeling slow, or you hit a bug that only reproduces under load.
+At that point a separate server is worth it.
+Until then, a directory and a vhost give you most of what a separate staging environment would: code tested in a real server environment before users see it.

 I wrote a book about this.
 Own Your Stack: PHP for Small Teams covers staging environments, deployment scripts, and the full workflow from local development to production for small teams.